openhive-network/wax-doc/src/typescript/transaction-builder/hive-apps-operations.md

 ## Summary

 HiveApps operations enable the execution of complex tasks on the Hive blockchain using `custom_json`.
-By utilizing the appropriate builders, users and developers can efficiently create, manage, and authorize these operations, ensuring smooth and standardized interactions in the Hive ecosystem.
+By utilizing the appropriate operation classes, users and developers can efficiently create, manage, and authorize these operations, ensuring smooth and standardized interactions in the Hive ecosystem.
 This simplifies and automates the management of communities, resource credits, and subscriptions.